Back to Software Engineering & Delivery Mastery Series

 gpg --list-secret-keys --keyid-format=long

-# Output: sec rsa4096/ABC123DEF456 2024-01-01
+# Example output: sec rsa4096/ABC123DEF456 2024-01-01

-# Configure Git to use the key
+# Step 3: Tell Git to use this key for all commits

 git config --global user.signingkey ABC123DEF456